sork01/dd2421lab3/cheatsheet.md

-*costly to compute distances to search for the nearest* *memory requirement: must store all the training set*
+*costly to compute distances to search for the nearest* *memory requirement: must store all the training set* *nearest neighbour is far away in higher dimensions*

 ## Decision Trees